agn453/HI-TECH-Z80-C/README.md

     implemented.
 Its function prototype is in string.h.
 It works just like strcmp() except that upper- and lower-case letters are treated as identical.
-There is also a strncasecmp() analogue of strncmp() which allows one to limit the comparison to a certain number of cbaracters.
+There is also a strncasecmp() analogue of strncmp() which allows one to limit the comparison to a certain number of characters.

 toupper() and tolower()